gitlabhq/gitlabhq/doc/user/project/issue_board.md

 - Drag and reorder the lists themselves.
 - Change issue labels on-the-fly while dragging issues between lists.
 - Close an issue if you drag it to the **Done** list.
-- Add a new list from a non-existing label by creating the label on-the-fly.
+- Create a new list from a non-existing label by [creating the label on-the-fly](#creating-a-new-list) within the Issue Board.
 - [Filter issues](#filtering-issues) that appear across your Issue Board.

 If you are not able to perform one or more of the things above, make sure you